The new degrees that are shaking things up

 While WIL has long been the staple of selected degrees such as teaching and health, many other study paths lack the same hands-on experience – and today’s students are asking why.
 Universities Australia’s Chief Executive, Belinda Robinson, says student demand for WIL is on the rise, as such programs ‘play a practical role in giving students the skills and experience they need to match employer expectations’.

 So where can online students go to get some WIL?
 Enter the newest player in Australian business degrees: Ducere.
-Just this month, the innovative course provider has partnered with the University of Canberra to launch online business degrees in entrepreneurship, social entrepreneurship, marketing and management, and each is delivered with a twist: a third of the course is project-based, meaning students can build on their skills and knowledge in real-life industry-based situations before they graduate.
+This innovative course provider has partnered with Torrens University Australia and the University of New England to launch online business degrees in entrepreneurship, marketing, management, business administration and cyber leadership, and each is delivered with a twist: a third of the course is project-based, meaning students can build on their skills and knowledge in real-life industry-based situations before they graduate.

 Ducere’s MBA takes this a step further: it has no set units and requires no course work.
-Instead, students work on three major projects, which can take between four and six months to complete, under the guidance of Ducere’s industry partners, the likes of which include national and multinational organisations KPMG, NAB, Linfox, PWC, Save the Children and SEEK.
+Instead, students work on three major projects, which can take between four and six months to complete, under the guidance of Ducere’s industry partners, the likes of which include national and multinational organisations KPMG, NAB, LinkedIn, ATO, Medibank , PwC, Save the Children and Telstra.

 You might expect that these professional development opportunities are what make Ducere unique, but it’s only part of their story.
 They make good use of their video-based e-learning platform and have built up a seriously impressive ‘Global Faculty’ boasting over 250 CEOs, entrepreneurs, ex-prime ministers, Nobel Prize winners, United Nations humanitarians, ex-chief scientists and all manner of other experts who provide students with their personal knowledge and experience along the way.